KatieSylvester/fcs-crisis-calls/README.md

 I also found the Top 5 crisis issues for each demographic group and graphed the prevalence of those 5 issues within each subset of a demographic.

-Interestingly, there were six primary crisis issues we saw that persistently repeated through the Top 5 of the demographic groups:
+Interestingly, there were six primary crisis issues we saw that persistently repeated through the Top 5 of the demographic groups -
 Anxious/Stressed
 Lonely
 Overwhelmed